First Vaccines Delivered Under Global Covax Scheme - UrduPoint

 But health experts have warned that unless the whole world has access to vaccines, the pandemic will not end.

-The head of the World Health Organization applauded the first delivery of the Covax vaccines Wednesday with an enthusiastic tweet.
+The head of the World Health Organization applauded the first delivery of the Covax vaccines Wednesday.

 "A day to celebrate, but it's just the first step."
 The WHO is one of several organisations behind Covax, which aims to deliver at least two billion doses globally by the end of the year.